Resetting in Stochastic Optimal Control

 where $u(v)$ is the boundary of the symmetric domain $\Omega$, i.e.,

 The boundary $u(v)$ is the unique positive solution of the transcendental equation $v-u^2(v) +2u(v)\tanh \left(u(v)/2\right)=0$, where $v=c/\alpha$ is the cost-reward ratio.
 The optimal strategy thus corresponds to resetting the system if $|x|>u(v)$.
 When $v\ll 1$, the cost of resetting is much smaller than the reward, therefore the boundary is close to the origin $u(v) \sim \sqrt{2}\,(3v)^{1/4}$, allowing the state of the system to remain close to the optimal location $x=0$.
 On the other hand, when $v\gg 1$, the cost of resetting is much larger than the running cost and the boundary is set far away from the origin $ u(v) \sim \sqrt{v}+1$.
 Beyond the optimal resetting policy, our approach predicts the function $\mathcal{J}(x)$, measuring the expected payoff upon starting from $x$ and following the optimal strategy.
 In Fig.~\ref{fig:gyv}, $\mathcal{J}(x)$ is shown for $|x|<u(v)$ and for various values of the cost-reward ratio $v$.
 As a function of $x$, $\mathcal{J}(x)$ has a symmetric bell shape centered around the origin, where the reward is maximal.
 As $|x|$ increases, $\mathcal{J}(x)$ decreases since the reward decreases and the resetting boundary comes closer.
-Note that, in this special case, the optimal policy can also be recovered within the framework of first-passage resetting \cite{DRR20}, as shown in the SI.
+Note that, in this special case, the optimal policy can also be recovered within the framework of first-passage resetting \cite{DRR20,DRR21}, as shown in Appendix \ref{app:first}.
+This is only true for this particular example, where the control variable is a scalar.